Probate Administration in California

 - Distributing the remaining assets to beneficiaries.

-If you have an experienced California probate attorney helping you through the probate process, he or she will prepare all necessary documents, make court appearances and provide access to the professionals needed to achieve an efficient probate proceeding.
+If you have an experienced Sonoma probate administration attorney helping you through the probate process, he or she will prepare all necessary documents, make court appearances and provide access to the professionals needed to achieve an efficient probate proceeding.

 Probate When There Is No Will